 Notes and Comments 5.38B.
 Mortgagors caught up in the financial crisis have received relatively little assistance from government responses to the crisis.
-Affected mortgagors, faced with a dramatic deterioration in the value of residential real estate and the rising threat of foreclosure, have been left largely to their own devices to fashion whatever remedies or defenses they could from applicable transactional and consumer law, either in federal courts, ^{45a} or in state courts. ^{45b} The following excerpt offers an example of the way in which ordinary transactional rules can be put to use in mortgagors' response to a foreclosure.
-In reviewing this case, consider (a) whether the outcome in the case makes sense; and, (b) what would a regulation look like that tried to achieve the same result as a matter of administrative law, generally applicable to any securitized mortgage that becomes the subject of a foreclosure action?
+Affected mortgagors, faced with a dramatic deterioration in the value of residential real estate and the rising threat of foreclosure, have been left largely to their own devices to fashion whatever remedies or defenses they could from applicable transactional and consumer law, either in federal courts, ^{45a} or in state courts. ^{45b} The following excerpt offers an interesting example of the way in which ordinary transactional rules can be put to use in mortgagors' response to a foreclosure.
+In reviewing this case, consider (a) whether the outcome in the case makes sense; and, (b) whether you could construct a regulation that might achieve the same result as a matter of administrative law, generally applicable to any securitized mortgage that becomes the subject of a foreclosure action.